 The Debt Service Fund combines previous debt obligations from the General Fund and the District Court Fund.
-Additionally, the fund provides for the Township funds to repay the anticipated debt needed to fund capital projects for 2025 and 2026.
+Additionally, the fund provides for the Township to repay anticipated debt for capital projects in 2025 and 2026.
 Upper Providence Township has a strong bond rating - AA, as assigned by Standard & Poor's.
 This allows the Township to borrow money at favorable interest rates.

-The Council reviewed the proposed budget several times and held public budget workshops on September 9, 2025; October 14, 2025; October 28, 2025; and two additional discussions on November 18, 2025, and December 16, 2025, ultimately voting to approve the budget on December 16.
+The Council reviewed the proposed budget several times and held public budget workshops on September 9, 2025; October 14, 2025; October 28, 2025; and two additional discussions on November 18, 2025, and December 15, 2025, ultimately approving the budget on December 16.
 The purpose of this introductory "budget message" is to highlight key aspects of the budget that are part of the Township's financial plan for the upcoming year.

-The 2026 Proposed Budget presents a \$9.8 million spending plan for the General Fund, the Township's primary operating fund.
+The 2026 Proposed Budget presents a \$10.08 million General Fund spending plan, the Township's primary operating fund.
 The 2025 projected revenues are \$12.3 million.
-This increase in projected revenue for 2025 was primarily due to short-term borrowing (Tax & Revenue Anticipation Note- TRAN) to pay bills until tax revenues began coming in in April 2025.
+This increase in projected 2025 revenue was primarily due to short-term borrowing (Tax & Revenue Anticipation Note, or TRAN) to pay bills until tax revenues began coming in in April 2025.
 The adoption of the Earned Income Tax in 2025 is projected to result in a Fund Balance of \$3.1 million at the end of 2026, allowing the township to meet its goal of maintaining a Fund Balance equal to 25% of annual expenditures.